u8cat/u8cat.github.io/_posts/2025-07-11-google-photo.md

 ## Correcting Timezone

-Before discussing how to specify the timestamp of a photo, let's first study a more common scenario—correcting the wrong timezone inferred during uploading.
+Before discussing how to specify the timestamp of a photo, let's first study a more common scenario—correcting the wrong timezone inferred during uploading[^1].
 Although we could easily change the timestamp and timezone of photos in batch, doing this naively will result in the subtraction of timestamp.

 Observing that the subtraction phenomenon changes the second field of the first photo to zero, if the field is already zero, then this phenomenon will not happen.
 We don't have to scarify any photos to make the first photo have zero second field; instead, we can upload a dummy picture, edit its timestamp to be prior to the first photo, and use the dummy photo to change the timestamps of useful photos in batch.
 Summarizing in pseudocode (because there is no Google Photo API to manage existing photos, it is very tricky to write a machine-executable script), the procedure is: